When I say… “I am a Christian”

 When Christ, the mighty maker, died

-4. But drops of grief can ne’er repay
+For man the creature’s sin. - But drops of grief can ne’er repay

 The debt of love I owe: